-STAFFING AND SUITABLE PEOPLE POLICY
+STAFFING AND SUITABLE PEOPLE

 Staff are our Pre-School’s most valuable resource, as it is only through their commitment and effort that good quality provision can be both established and maintained.
 We are therefore committed to supporting good training and development for staff so that they can perform their roles both efficiently and effectively.